Golf Channel: Merger with NBC Sports

 In January 2011, Comcast acquired a 51% majority stake in NBC Universal from General Electric.
 As a result of the re-alignment of Comcast's existing properties into NBC Universal, Golf Channel and sister sports network Versus were subsumed by a restructured NBC Sports division.
 On-air synergies between NBC's existing production unit began to take effect in February 2011 at the WGC Match Play Championship, when NBC's golf telecasts took on the Golf Channel branding as "Golf Channel on NBC", in a similar manner to ESPN's co-branding of sports output on ABC.
 NBC Sports personalities could now appear on Golf Channel, and former NBC Sports senior vice president Mike McCarley took over as the network's new head.
 The network also adopted an amended logo featuring the NBC peacock.

 In December 2013, Golf Channel unveiled a new logo, implemented in May 2014 to coincide with the 2014 Players Championship.
 The new logo replaces the "swinging G" emblem that had been used since the network's launch with a wordmark alongside the NBC peacock.
 The new logo was meant to provide a unified brand across Golf Channel's associated properties and services.
+That month, it also partnered with Sirius XM PGA Tour Radio to feature audio simulcasts of its studio programming.

 In 2014, Golf Channel acquired rights to the NCAA Division I Men's Golf Championship.
 In 2015, it also began to broadcast the NCAA Division I Women's Golf Championships.
 In 2017, Golf Channel extended its rights to the tournaments through 2029.

 On June 8, 2015, it was announced that NBC Sports had acquired rights to The Open Championship beginning in 2017 under a 12-year deal; after former broadcaster ESPN opted out of the final year of rights, NBC began coverage in 2016 instead.
 Early round coverage is aired by Golf Channel, which marked the first time ever that Golf Channel had ever broadcast one of the four Men's major golf championships.
 On May 3, 2016, NBC announced that Golf Channel would air the bulk of the men's and women's golf tournaments for the 2016 Summer Olympics, covering up to 300 hours of the tourney, with 130 of those hours live.